knncolle/knncolle-py/README.md

 ```

 We can find all observations within a distance threshold of each observation via `find_neighbors()`.
-This also supports a variable threshold for each observation as well as querying of observations in a separate dataset.
+The related `query_neighbors()` function handles querying of observations in a separate dataset.
+Both functions also accept a variable threshold for each observation.

 ```python
 range_res = knncolle.find_neighbors(idx, threshold=10)